Ymec/Ultra-Fast-Lane-Detection/README.md

 # Ultra-Fast-Lane-Detection
-PyTorch implementation of the paper "[Ultra Fast Structure-aware Deep Lane Detection](https://arxiv.org/abs/2004.11757)".
+The implementation of the paper "[Ultra Fast Structure-aware Deep Lane Detection](https://arxiv.org/abs/2004.11757)".

 Updates: Our paper has been accepted by ECCV2020.